-Our versatility metric involved leveraging each jackets features, style, and durability.
+Our versatility metric involved leveraging the features, style, and durability of each jacket.
 Before beginning testing in earnest, we always spend time researching each candidate.
 We want to know about all the features and what the individual manufacturers claim they are good for.
 Is this true in real life?
-Are the features helpful or do they feel like more of a hindrance?
+Are the features helpful, or do they feel like more of a hindrance?
 Are they worth the extra money or material or weight?
 Each review goes into all these nuances in detail.

 We assessed durability and abrasion resistance by slinging sharp ice tools over our shoulders and scraping up rock routes.
 Every jacket got stuffed into multiple packs, worn under a harness, and jammed into the back of a car on long road trips.
 We adjusted and readjusted all of the hoods and tried them over and under helmets.
 We also used every cuff with gloves.
 We learned the ins and outs of all the offered features by trying them out, both as intended and sometimes in our own less traditional ways.

 Style is a very personal thing, but something we still wanted to account for in our testing process.
-We took note of how well or poorly each model was cut and tailored not just for the sake of wearability, but also how good it made us feel.
+We took note of how well each model was cut and tailored for the sake of both wearability and pleasure.
 Whether you're on the slopes or at the bar, most of us like to know we look good, especially after shelling out our hard-earned cash.